appcircleio/appcircle-docusaurus/docs/appcircle-api/appcenter-migration-tool.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/SP-194_appcircle_hierarchy.png' />

-Demonstrates how migration might look like step-by-step:
+**Step-by-Step Migration Process:**

+1. **Migrating Organizations:**

-1. Migrating the organizations from App Center to Appcircle.
-Appcircle manages organizations using a main-sub organization structure.
-This means that every organization you migrate will be part of a main organization.
+   - Migrate the organizations from App Center to Appcircle.
+   - Appcircle uses a main-sub organization structure, meaning every organization you migrate will become part of a main organization.

+2. **Migrating Apps:**

-2. Migrating apps from App Center to Appcircle involves creating a Testing Distribution Profile in Appcircle.
-This process currently includes only the creation of the profile; **migration of build configuration details is not supported yet**.
+   - Create a Testing Distribution Profile in Appcircle for each app from App Center.
+   - This process currently includes only the creation of the profile; migration of build configuration details is not supported yet.

+3. **Migrating Distribution Groups:**
-3. Migrating Distribution Groups from App Center to Appcircle.
-App Center allows users to manage distribution groups in two ways: at the organization level and at the app level.
-In Appcircle, distribution groups are managed exclusively at the organization level.
+   - Migrate Distribution Groups from App Center to Appcircle.
+   - App Center allows users to manage distribution groups at both the organization level and the app level.
+   - In Appcircle, distribution groups are managed exclusively at the organization level.

 ### Migrate Organization